jknowles/merTools/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs

-There was one NOTE:
-Regarding the canonical URL in the README, these URLs are only used as links on the rendered GitHub README page.

 * Used utils::globalVariables(c(".shinyMerPar", "sig", "sigma")) to fix notes about unexported objects.